elfry2/dekita-laravelreact/README.md

 # omise
-A point-of-sale app built using Laravel and React
+A point-of-sale app built using Laravel and React.